What is a right to disconnect and does the UK need one after Covid?

 The 2,000-strong survey also found two-fifths of workers admitted to actively checking their work mobile or emails at least five times a day outside of working hours.
 Meanwhile, a fifth said fears over surveillance of their work made them feel anxious or even impacted on their quality of sleep.

-But as the pandemic hit, workers have spent more time working while at home.
+But during the pandemic, workers were spending even more time working while at home.
 The Office for National Statistics found people who completed any work from home did six hours of unpaid overtime on average per week during 2020 compared with just over three hours for those that never work from home.

-This phenomenon is affecting mental health, according to Prospect research director Pakes.
+This phenomenon is affecting mental health, according to Pakes.

 “Digital technology can support flexible working, but it can also cross the line,” he said.
 “Put it this way: We wouldn’t accept our bosses banging on our front door on a Friday night to then sit at our dining tables demanding answers about work while we eat.
 So why do we accept this digitally?”